sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 !!! note
-	 * You’ll need to know the nature of the dataset before attempting to (library type, paired vs single end, etc)
+	 * You’ll need to know the nature of the dataset (library type, paired vs single end, etc.) before analysing it.
 	 * `fastq-dump` takes a very long time
 	 * [More information about fastq-dump](https://edwards.sdsu.edu/research/fastq-dump/)